NicolasEckell/responsive-web-design/README.md

 - Example 1: Tribute Page

-  You can check out that this simple web page is responsive (fonts, images, html structures).
+  You can check out that this simple web page is responsive (fonts, images, html structures, js data manipulation).